 - Join the Shark Trust and receive Shark Focus magazine as part of your membership

-- Send a Shark e-card to help spread the word
+- Send a Shark e-card to help spread the word about whale shark conservation

 - Always follow the Code of Conduct when diving with whale sharks